inivekin/abosa/abosa.typ

 of this ever changing creature,
 I'm reminded of my shaking,
 searching remains not my nature.
+Conditioned for unchanging states,
-I'd grown used to unchanging states, it's no concern if one withdrew to sheltered grey where naught rotates.
+I'd no concerns once I withdrew to sheltered grey where naught rotates.
 Still set, do suns?
 Or set anew?
 The atmos rayleighs to rawed flesh